nevinera/pathfinder-builds/gestalt/zealous-templar/plans.md

 # Zealous Templar

-* Race: Human (Consider Elan)
+* Race: Human
 * Class A: Zealot 20
-* Class B: Oracle 3/Paladin 2/Battle Templar 9/Oracle 6
+* Class B: Oracle 5/Battle Templar 9/???
 * Abilities: 16+2/10/12, 10/8/16+2 (Dual Talented)
-* Traits: Magical Knack (Oracle), Reactionary
+* Traits: Reactionary
-* Role: Tank and Healer (yes, at the same time)
+* Role: Striker and Healer

 ### Notes
 * Battle Templar would be a two-class cheese move, but we're progressing maneuvers anyway, so the multi-advancement part isn't relevant.
 Hopefully your GM won't mind.
-* We're delaying Oracle casting by an extra two levels to get some paladin perks: Divine Grace and  LoH.
-BT progresses LoH for us, and Divine Grace is AWESOME for any Cha character.
-  At 1/day, Smite Evil won't be a game-changer, but it is really nice to have when you need it.
-* Full Maneuver Progression - the new available disciplines are awesome for tanking.
-* Great action economy - Templar gets you all sorts of ways to use your spells without stopping to actually cast them.
+* Great action economy - Templar gets you all sorts of ways to use your spells without stopping to actually cast them, and you start to get free healing just for hitting things at mid-levels.
 * We're going to be Str/Cha dependent, and Cha is really important.
 We're probably not going to top any damage charts, and we aren't optimizing for that.
 * We're going to wear serious armor this time - dex above 12 will be totally wasted.
-* We'll be fighting with a two-hander and a buckler.
+* We'll be fighting with a two-hander, probably with reach.
-* Elan would get us the ability to spend Xpp to reduce taken damage by 2x as immediate action.
-* In my games, I'm going to rule that Revelations are progressed instead of Curses - that seems more in-line with the domain advancement clerics get (Channel, for example, is an oracle revelation, and is explicitly advanced by Templar).
-I'll build this character that way - if it gets play on someone else's game who doesn't feel the same way, then you'll need to change your revelations and possibly your mystery.
+* BT specifically mentions "Channeling", but the language is fuzzy.
+We're going to assume that it advances channeling from the Oracle of Life revelation too, but check with your GM.

 ### Alternatives